 Panel 1: The destruction of a city's identity

-Rhiannon Williams – poet, currently studying MA Narrative Environments at Central St Martins
+Rhiannon Williams (poet, MA Narrative Environments, Central St Martins)

 Rob Bevan (chair) – architecture critic at the Evening Standard, has written widely on identity, destruction and the city

 Panel 2: The production of a city's identity